 Are you saved already or are you being saved?
 What is salvation anyway?
-What part do we play in our own salvation?
-These are important questions that we must answer from God's Word.
+What part do we play?
+Here is a study of God's Word on salvation.

-Do you realize not one in a hundred knows what salvation is—how to get it—when you will receive it?
+Not one in a hundred knows what salvation is—how to get it or when you will receive it.
 Don't be too sure you do!
-Here, once for all, is the truth made so plain you will really understand it!
+Here is the truth, made plain.